Step 1: Complete the Online Application

 Step 5: Admissions Files Review & Notifications

 Once you have completed the application process and participated in an interview, the Admissions Review Committee will review your file and make a decision about your acceptance.
 The review process takes approximately six to eight weeks.
-After the Admissions Review Committee makes decisions you will receive a phone call from the Direction of Enrollment Management.
+After the Admissions Review Committee makes decisions you will receive a phone call from the Director of Enrollment Management.
 If you are accepted into your desired program you will receive an acceptance packet in the mail with an official letter of invitation, as well as important enrollment documents.

 Step 6: Enroll in the Incoming Cohort